50054-cdpa/notes/docs/sign_analysis_lattice.md

 The height of a complete lattice is the length of the longest path from $\top$ to  $\bot$.

-The intution of this theorem is that if we start from the $\bot$ of the lattice and keep applying a monotonic function $f$, we will reach a fixed point and it must be the only least fixed point.
+The intuition of this theorem is that if we start from the $\bot$ of the lattice and keep applying a monotonic function $f$, we will reach a fixed point and it must be the only least fixed point.
 The presence of $\bigsqcup$ in the definition above is find the common upper bound for all these applications.
 Note that the $f^{i}(\bot) \sqcup f^{i+1}(\bot) = f^{i+1}(\bot)$ as $f$ is monotonic.
 Eventually, we get rid of the $\bigsqcup$ in the result.

 For example, consider function $f_2$.
 If we start from $\bot$ and apply $f_2$ repetively, we reach $+$ which is the least fixed point.